zwilsoncc/docs/pages/docs/features/certs.md

 ### now certs ls

 Lists all certificates owned and created by the user.
 All certificate entries ever created will remain there in the list, as long as the user still owns the domain associated with the certificate.
-The actual certificates may however change over time.
+The actual certificates may, however, change over time.
 For example, we periodically renew all the certificates created with the API.

 ### now certs create zeit.rocks